Discover Sri Lanka Tour

 Arrival at the Bandaranayke International Airport.
 After you’ve checked into your first hotel in Negombo, it’s time to go on a boat ride on the Colonial Dutch Canal.
 The boat ride/safari that takes you along the old canal which runs through Waikkal, providing you with the opportunity to see tropical birds close up; waders, stunning kingfishers, rare pied kingfishers, bee-eaters, Brahminy kites, etc. Water monitors, bearing an uncanny resemblance to crocodiles, are also bound to make an appearance, so keep your eye out for a glimpse!
 If you like, you can prolong your boat journey by following the canal into the Indian Ocean, where you continue to travel onwards to Negombo town.

-Overnight at your Negombo Hotel*.
+Overnight at Camelot Beach Hotel, Negombo

 Negombo – Elephant Orphanage – Local Village Experience – Sigiriya